PauloJeffersonX/paulojeffersonx/README.md

 # Paulo Jefferson
 ## Hello, Devs!!!

-- 🔭 I'm currently unemployed
+- 🔭 I'm currently unemployed.
-- 💬 I worked in logistics and as I like the programming area, I'm moving 😄
+- 💬 I worked in logistics and as I like the programming area, I'm moving. 😄
-- 🌱 I'm currently learning HTML and CSS, focused on developing the Front-end (
+- 🌱 I'm currently learning HTML and CSS, focused on developing the Front-end.
+- 📖 I'm studying systems analysis and development at Estácio.
-- ⚡ If you have suggestions, I'm at your disposal 😄
+- ⚡ If you have suggestions, I'm at your disposal. 😄

 ## I am learning